aaron2

 Jay

-Hi Brenton, Thanks for explaining and expanding on your thoughts!
+Thanks for explaining and expanding on your thoughts!
 My wife has 4 brothers and 4 sisters.
 She is the second youngest and all her siblings were adults when I came into the picture.
 Her poorest two siblings have never asked us for a centavo.
 Her brothers and sisters have families except for one who is single about my age and works construction 6 days a week.
 They pretty much take care of their own families.
 We sometimes get asked for assistance, but there has been no expressed or implied expectation of us taking care of them.
-We do… Read more »
+We do help Mama, who is a 75 year old widow and sometimes help other relatives, but we are not a lifeline except to Mama.

 Murray